DR Class 01.5: Accident

-Number 01 516, at the time already sporting its computer number 01 1516-2, achieved regrettable notoriety, when on 7 November 1977 its boiler exploded at Bitterfeld station due to a lack of water, killing not only the crew of 2, but another 7 bystanders, and injuring more than 50 people.
+Number 01 516, at the time already sporting its computer number 01 1516-2, achieved regrettable notoriety, when on 27 November 1977 its boiler exploded at Bitterfeld station due to a lack of water, killing not only the crew of 2, but another 7 bystanders, and injuring more than 50 people.
 This was the last boiler explosion in Germany.
 Such a mishap had been seen at the time as inconceivable because the technical condition of the boilers was checked thoroughly and it was believed that appropriately trained crews - not least for their own interests - would follow the proper safety procedures.

 On a similar journey with experienced staff in spring 1978 an attempt was made to investigate the circumstances of the accident.
 The DR's investigation report, which was not made public, showed that the regular engine driver was being retrained as an electric locomotive driver and had been replaced by an engine driver who was more actively involved in everything.
 Because the stoker formed a close-knit team with his regular driver and was not used to this situation, a lack of communication led to a shortage of water on the approach to Bitterfeld station.

 The accident had no knock-on effect on the employment of steam locomotives in the GDR.

 Preserved locomotives

-Five DR Class 01.5 steam locomotives have been preserved (as at 08/2008):
+Five DR Class 01.5 steam locomotives have been preserved: